sandialabs/athena/README.md

 The tool uses Accelergy to generate computation and data-movement performance look-up tables with analog components, which have a non-linear computational cost when compared to digital components.
 This table is generated in a Timeloop compatible format, allowing Timeloop to generate performance estimates for various architectures.

-The software uses the Timeloop+Accelergy hardware description format to generate these tables, but with new components which can represent either a complete analog crossbar array or sub-components of a analog crossbar array.
+The software uses the Timeloop+Accelergy hardware description format to generate these tables, but with new components which can represent either a complete analog crossbar array or subcomponents of an analog crossbar array.

-This code is based on and tied to work published in [1].
+This code is based on and tied to work published in ICRC 2022 [\[1\]](#1).

 ### Design

 ATHENA uses static lookup tools to generate performance estimates for a given architecture.
 In order to support analog devices, which can have non-linear relationships between the number of computations and energy, we support the analog devices as a set of dummy compute units attached to memory components.
 In an ATHENA component file, a "fat" PE unit consists of a memory layer attached to a pe layer.
 The memory layer determines the performance of the crossbar array, while the compute layer allows Timeloop to reason about the total number of computations required for a particular unit of computation.

-The performance lookup tabe is generated before the Timeloop instance is run; this process may take a while if there is a large range of energy and latency values that a particular crossbar array reports.
+The performance lookup table is generated before the Timeloop instance is run; this process may take a while if there is a large range of energy and latency values that a particular crossbar array reports.
 Once generated, this table is re-used for each computation with the same components.

 ### Documentation

-In addition to this document and the [workflow](#workflow) information, we have a documentation page available at ---GITHUB PAGE LINK---.
+In addition to this document and the [workflow](#workflow) information, we have a growing set of Sphinx documentation available.

-To build the documentation locally, you will need to build the Sphnx documentation in the `docs` directory.
+To build the documentation locally, you will need to build the Sphinx documentation in the `docs` directory.

 ### Workflow